Patan After Dark — Evening Guide to Durbar Square & Cafés

 - Durbar Café — bigger, more touristy, but a reliable view.

-Arrive before 5:30 PM to catch the sunset; stay until 7 PM for the lights.
+Arrive before 5:30 PM to catch sunset; stay until 7 PM for the lights.
+Most rooftops serve full menus including momos, thukpa, and Newari thali sets.

 Wandering the backstreets

-Patan's narrow streets around the square are full of small shrines, metalworking shops (the city's oldest industry), and tiny temples that most visitors miss.
-Walk from Durbar Square towards Pimbahal or Mangal Bazaar for a slow loop.
+Patan's narrow streets around the square are full of small shrines, metalworking shops (the city's oldest industry), tiny temples, and family-run sweetshops that most visitors miss.
+A few routes worth walking after sunset:

 Where to eat in Patan

-- Bhojan Griha / Thamel House — traditional Nepali fine dining with cultural performances.
+- Bhojan Griha (nearby Battisputali, but a Patan-flavour cultural option) — traditional Nepali fine dining with cultural performances.

-- Café Nepal Pimbahal — garden setting, good Newari menu.
+- Café Nepal Pimbahal — garden setting, good Newari menu, great for a longer dinner.

 - The Village Café — supports local artisans, good coffee, nice terrace.